Church Cemetery

 ARTICLE I

-Only members of Zion Evangelical Lutheran congregation and such congregations which are affiliated with us in faith may be buried in this cemetery.
-Only members using the means of grace in Zion Evangelical Lutheran Church of Bensenville shall be entitled to purchase a burial plot.
+Only members of Zion Evangelical Lutheran Church of Bensenville (Zion) congregation and such congregations which are affiliated with us in faith may be buried in this cemetery.
+Only members using the means of grace at Zion shall be entitled to purchase the right to be buried in a burial plot.

 The cemetery is and shall remain the property of our congregation.
-Any member purchasing a cemetery lot does not receive a title, but only the right to bury there.
+Any member purchasing the right to be buried here does not receive a title, but only the right to bury there.
 Those that have purchased a plot and wish to have someone else buried there will require approval of both the Pastor and the Board of Deacons.

 ARTICLE II